Jon Hammes

-Jon Hammes is the founder and managing partner of Hammes Company.
+Jon D. Hammes is the founder and managing partner of Hammes Company.
 He was formerly managing partner of Milwaukee's Trammel Crow real estate company.

 In July 2015, Hammes was named co-chair of Scott Walker's presidential fundraising campaign.

 Early life and education

 Hammes was born and raised in south Racine, Wisconsin.
 He was the third of seven children.
 His grandfather, who moved to Racine around 1900, built the Hammes Tavern in 1928.
 Hammes' father, Don, operated the tavern and served as the booster club president at Washington Park High School, from which Hammes and all of his siblings graduated.

 Hammes earned his Master of Science degree in real estate and urban land economics from the University of Wisconsin–Madison in 1974.
 He studied under James Graaskamp, who helped establish real estate as an academic discipline.
 Hammes also earned a Bachelor of Business Administration degree from the University of Wisconsin–Milwaukee.